It is the responsibility of the player to keep their password safe. There are several steps you can take to ensure the safety of your password.

 Your level is determined by your raw stats.
 The more you train your stats the faster your level will increase.
 Certain upgrades such as Templar makes your training increase your stats by double the amount thus doubling level speed.

-Strength is a factor which determines how much damage you will deal upon landing an attack.
+Strength is a factor which determines how much melee weapon damage you will deal upon landing an attack.

-Dexterity is a factor which determines the likelihood of landing an attack.
+Dexterity is a factor which determines the likelihood of landing a melee weapon or archery attack.

-Agility is a factor which determines the likelihood of avoiding an enemy's attack.
+Agility is a factor which determines the likelihood of avoiding an enemy's attack and the likelihood of landing a weaponless melee monk attack.

-Durability determines your max health.
-The more health (also referred to as hit points) you have, the more abuse you can take.
+Durability determines your max health and theurgist class damage.
+The more health (also referred to as hit points) you have, the more physical abuse you can take.

 Intelligence is a factor which determines how much damage you will inflict upon a successful damage cast and also how much you will recuperate upon a successful healing cast.

-Concentration is a factor which determines the likelihood of successfully casting a spell.
+Concentration is a factor which determines the likelihood of successfully casting a spell or how much damage is dealt with archery attacks.

 Contravention is a factor which determines the likelihood of causing your enemy's spell cast to fizzle.